miriellekruger/portfolio/posts/experiences/NASA.md

 #### Lessons Learned
 I learned the importance of engaging with the end-users and iteratively determining their requirements.
 Often, I found myself delving too deep into the development of extraneous or imprecise features.

+During my second internship term at NASA, I mentored our new interns—women who initially questioned whether they belonged.
+Having been in their shoes only a few months prior, I identified with their internal hardships.
+As such, I created a space where they felt comfortable expressing their ideas with me and encouraged them to share their ideas with the greater team.
+As they began to make their voices heard, I saw firsthand how my leadership improved the quality of the entire team’s work, fostered a culture of inclusion and collaboration, and as a result found solutions that were greater than our individual ideas.

 #### Published Papers I Co-Authored at NASA
 - [A Comparison of Potential Trash-to-Gas Waste Processing Systems for Long-Term Crewed Spaceflight](https://ttu-ir.tdl.org/handle/2346/87234)